 - ET501 Christian Ethics

 The remainder of the coursework in this emphasis is then filled out by courses that focus on specific peacemaking practices and practitioners, as in the following courses:

 - ET540 Peacemaking in Israel and Palestine (Travel Study)

 - ET543 The Theology and Ethics of Martin Luther King, Jr.

 **Include up to 2 of the following

-Within the remaining emphasis electives, students have the opportunity to engage in courses that provide additional context for and/or deepen the biblical, theological, and philosophical foundation of the concrete work of peacemaking.
+Among the remaining emphasis electives, a number of courses could provide additional context for and/or deepen the biblical, theological, and philosophical aspects of the holistic ethic set up in the introductory courses.